telerik/maui-docs/controls/maskedentry/globalization.md

 # .NET MAUI MaskedEntry Globalization

-Globalization refers to developing an application in such a way that it works about the target device culture.
-This includes number formatting which can vary between cultures, in addition for some specific symbols, such as decimal separators, currency and other.
+Globalization refers to the practice of developing an application in such a way that it can be easily adapted and used in various cultures, languages, and regions.
+This includes number formatting, which can vary between cultures, and specific symbols, such as decimal separators, currency, and others.

 The Telerik UI for .NET MAUI NumericMaskedEntry control supports globalization.